• Skip to primary navigation

 • Prepare your grill for indirect heat.
 Oil your grates

 • Remove the chicken pieces from the marinade shaking off any excess, you want the chicken well coated, but not overly gloppy.
-Place the chicken on the grill where there is no fire.
-Cover and cook, turning once or twice, for 25 - 30 minutes, depending on the size of your pieces, the chicken is cooked once the juices run clear.
+Place the chicken on the grill without fire (indirect heat).
+Cover and cook, maintaining a temperature of about 400ºF (205ºC) turning once or twice, for 25 - 30 minutes, depending on the size of your pieces, the chicken is cooked once the juices run clear.

-• Move the chicken over the coal, or fire, and cook for a few more minutes until nicely charred.
+• Once the juices run clear, move the chicken over the coal, or fire, and cook for a few more minutes until nicely charred.

 Notes